b-hayes/apache-server/README.md

 ## Remove the default page.
 Right now the default page is exposing sensitive information and should be removed from production servers.

-Even if you remove the default site config the default page will still be shown if something goes wrong.
+Even if you remove the default site config, the default page will still be shown if something goes wrong.

-You can test this theory by removing the default site, and refreshing tha page.
+You can test this theory by removing the default site and refreshing the page.

 The sites enabled folder contains symbolic links to config files that enable each website.
 You could just `sudo unlink /etc/apache2/sites-enabled/000-default.conf` or you can use the helper command